jasonzhao371/DeepOCR/README.md

  ```
 It will output two files including the sequence encoding file and the label encoding file in the output directory
 ### Notes
-IF your input file is in bed format,first you need to extract the fasta sequence using bedtools.
+If your input file is in bed format,first you need to extract the fasta sequence using bedtools.
 ```
 $ bedtools getfasta -fi <Reference Genome> -bed <your bed format file> -s -fo <Output file>
 ```